OpenSILEX/docs-community-dev/docs/Phis_local_installation.md

 ```
 If the service running but you have a problem it comes from the configurations files, verify paths, URL and port in service.properties file and URL, port and database name in phis_sql_config file.

-All your configuration files are good but you have an error it is possible there is a mistake in your database.
+If all your configurations files are good it can be a mistake in your database.

 ### Errors with the web application